austozi/poddie/README.md

 ## Features

+Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server), and so supports any sources that yt-dlp supports.
+It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files and serves it via the NGINX web server (it is based on the [linuxserver/nginx](https://github.com/linuxserver/docker-nginx) Docker image).
+You can then subscribe to the podcast by adding the podcast feed in a podcast player of your choice.

 - Download media files from third-party websites.
 - Support for multiple shows.
 - Separate podcast feed (XML) and webpage (HTML) for each show.
 - Index page (HTML) of all shows.
 - Automatically check for new episodes at a configurable time interval.
 - Simple configuration using a YAML file.

-Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server), and so supports any sources that yt-dlp supports.
-It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files.
-You can then subscribe to the podcast by adding the podcast feed in a podcast player of your choice.

 ## Installation